-The Annuity Option Strategy
+The Annuity Lifestyle

-You may wish to purchase a guaranteed income for life (an annuity) at your Selected Pension Age.

-The Annuity Option Strategy aims to provide you with an investment portfolio which'll be appropriate if you plan to buy an annuity from an insurance company at your Selected Pension Age.
+We recognise that some employees may still wish to purchase a guaranteed income for life (an annuity) at retirement.
+The Annuity Lifestyle aims to provide you with an investment portfolio at retirement that will be appropriate if you plan to purchase an annuity at retirement from an insurance company.